tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-10-03-Hypertext.md

 5. take care of escaping and whatnot for you

 The ultimate goal is to make your page *semantic*, but it will take some time to get there.
-In the meanwhile, ``hypertext`` is like a hybrid solution for generating HTML:
+In the meanwhile, ``hypertext`` is like an intermediate representation.
+Anyhow, generating HTML is really simple:

 {% highlight pycon %}
 >>> from hypertext import *